euroscipy/euroscipy_proceedings/papers/verschelde/verschelde.rst

 The current version of phcpy is 0.1.5.

-We first outline in the next section the application of numerical homotopy continuation methods to compute all isolated solutions and all positive dimensional irreducible solution sets of a polynomial system.
+We first outline in the next section the application of numerical homotopy continuation methods to compute, over the complex numbers, all isolated solutions and all positive dimensional irreducible solution sets of a polynomial system.
 Then we describe how phcpy relates to other interfaces to PHCpack.
 The functionality of phcpy is then summarized briefly as the online Sphinx